github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

     Note

     CodeQL analysis always requires a CodeQL database to run queries against.
 When you run variant analysis against a list of repositories, your query will only be executed against the repositories that currently have a CodeQL database available to download.
-So the best way to make a repository available for variant analysis is to enable code scanning with CodeQL.
+The best way to make a repository available for variant analysis is to enable code scanning with CodeQL.
 For information about enabling code scanning using CodeQL, see "`Configuring code scanning automatically <https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository#configuring-code-scanning-automatically>`__."

 Selecting a single GitHub repository or organization for analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~